25 Killed In South African Bus Accident - UrduPoint

 "Reports indicate that the driver lost control of the bus, which subsequently rolled down a steep embankment, leaving 25 dead and approximately 62 injured," Fikile Mbalula said in a statement.

 "To lose so many lives in a single accident is devastating and shocking."
-The bus was carrying over 80 mainly elderly people to the town centre in Butterworth, provincial transport department spokesman, Unathi Binqose, said.
+The bus was carrying more than 80 mainly elderly people travelling between Butterworth town and a settlement named Chebe.

+The minister said most of the victims were going to cash-in their government-issued social grants.

+President Cyril Ramaphosa said the dead were mainly pensioners and young students.

 The crash was the deadliest accident in the province since 2015 when 35 people lost their lives.